-Living in Hong Kong, you’re bound to have come across Cantopop, whether you grew up with it or if you’ve just heard snippets from the radio or at karaoke.
-The genre became associated with local popular music in the 1970s and reached its height in the 80s and 90s, with western influences and inclusions in soundtracks from the booming Hong Kong film industry.
+Living in Hong Kong, you are bound to have come across Cantopop, whether you grew up with it or if you have overheard snippets from the radio.
+The genre became associated with local popular music in the 1970s and reached its height in the 1980s and 1990s, with Western influences and inclusions in soundtracks from the booming Hong Kong film industry.

-If some names in this list sound familiar, it might be because you’ve read about them in our iconic actors round-up, as it was popular for stars from days past to make the leap onto the silver screen.
-Here is a list of some of the most iconic Cantopop stars from the golden age of the genre, with song recommendations in one handy playlist at the very end!
+If some names in this list sound familiar, it might be because you have read about them in our iconic actors round-up, as it was popular for stars from days past to make the leap onto the silver screen.
+Here is a list of some of the most iconic Cantopop stars from the golden age of the genre, with song recommendations in one handy playlist at the very end.

-Roman Tam, or “Law Man” 羅文 as he’s more commonly known, is truly the undisputed ’Grand Godfather of Cantopop’.
-His illustrious career began in 1962, when he immigrated to Hong Kong from Guangzhou for better opportunities after being rejected by a Cantonese opera academy.
-Before breaking into Cantopop, Roman Tam was first in an English band with his friends, then a Mandarin duo with the iconic Lydia Shum (you may know her as Fei-fei, for her boisterous laugh and portly figure).
+Roman Tam—or “Law Man” (羅文)—as he’s more commonly known, is truly the undisputed “Grand Godfather of Cantopop.”
+His illustrious career began in 1962 when he immigrated to Hong Kong from Guangzhou for better opportunities after being rejected by a Cantonese opera academy.
+Before breaking into Cantopop, Roman Tam was first in an English band with his friends, then a Mandarin duo with the iconic Lydia Shum.

-Passion for global music was what created his unique sound; Tam fused his background in Cantonese opera with genres like jazz and big band, and used that same background to magnify the hyper-clear enunciation of his tones and voice.
-He was also an avant-garde fashionista, who exuded a charismatic androgyny in his flamboyant get-ups, aesthetic-forward album art, and an open-mindedness that wasn’t common in his time.
-He was the first performer to dress and perform in drag, and to pose naked for photo shoots.
+Passion for global music was what created his unique sound; Tam fused his background in Cantonese opera with genres like jazz and big band and used that same background to magnify the hyper-clear enunciation of his tones and voice.
+He was also an avant-garde fashionista, who exuded charismatic androgyny in his flamboyant get-ups, aesthetic-forward album art, and an open-mindedness that was not common in his time.
+He was the first performer to dress and perform in drag and to pose naked for photoshoots.

-Considered Hong Kong’s first original superstar, Law Man produced over 50 albums in three decades and, after his retirement in 1996, dedicated his time to education, training famous singers like Joey Yung, Ekin Cheng, Shirley Kwan, and Hins Cheung.
-He also did heaps of charity work even after retiring, and his generosity in both his public and private life made him a beloved figure in Hong Kong.
-His death in 2002 caused a reverberating mourning both in the music industry and Hongkongers of all ages.
-To this day he is credited as a pioneer of Cantonese music and an inspiration to many performing artists.
+Considered Hong Kong’s first original superstar, Law Man produced over 50 albums in three decades.
+After his retirement in 1996, he dedicated his time to training famous singers like Joey Yung, Ekin Cheng, Shirley Kwan, and Hins Cheung.
+He also did charity work, and his generosity in both his public and private life made him a beloved figure in Hong Kong.
+His death in 2002 caused reverberating mourning both in the music industry and Hongkongers of all ages.
+He is credited as a pioneer of Cantonese music and an inspiration to many performing artists.

-Hui preferred to write in vernacular Cantonese rather than standard written vernacular Chinese and, having grown up in working class Diamond Hill as a refugee from China, wasn’t afraid to use his voice to humorously satirise the concerns of working class Hongkongers of the time.
-His relatability earned him the affectionate nickname “Brother Sam”.
+Hui preferred to write in vernacular Cantonese rather than standard written Chinese.
+Having grown up in working-class Diamond Hill as a refugee from China, he was not afraid to use his voice to humorously satirise the concerns of working-class Hongkongers of the time.
+His relatability earned him the affectionate nickname “Brother Sam.”

-He’s also known for his flamboyant biker style way of dress and guitar skills, as well as artful use of the Cantonese language to deliver philosophical messages.
-Hui retired in the 90s, but has made appearances in several comeback concerts, most notably in 2004 when he paid tribute to his close friends Leslie Cheung and Anita Mui, who both died in 2003.
+He’s also known for his flamboyant biker-style way of dress and guitar skills, as well as artful use of the Cantonese language to deliver philosophical messages.
+Hui retired in the 1990s, but has made appearances in several comeback concerts, most notably in 2004 when he paid tribute to his close friends Leslie Cheung and Anita Mui.

 George Lam is a veteran Cantonese artist who played a part in shaping the landscape of the genre.
 He grew up exposed to western cinema and music by his family, and was also educated overseas, which influenced his music.

-“Ah Lam”, as he is known colloquially, taught himself how to play guitar, as well as how to write and produce his own music.
-Not only is his vocal range wide and hard to imitate, but so is his style of composition: his discography encompasses differing genres, from powerful rock ballads to soulful jazzy tunes.
-He successfully transitioned into becoming a singer with the release of Disco Bumpkins (摩登土佬) in 1980, his first hit album that included a range of influences from Euro-disco to folk music.
-While his performance on Disco Bumpkins was criticised as being “too Western”, the album solidified his musical style and status as a Cantopop legend.
+“Ah Lam,” as he is known colloquially, taught himself how to play the guitar, as well as how to write and produce his own music.
+Not only is his vocal range wide and hard to imitate, but so is his style of composition: His discography encompasses differing genres, from powerful rock ballads to soulful jazzy tunes.
+He successfully transitioned into becoming a singer with the release of Disco Bumpkins in 1980, his first hit album that included a range of influences from Euro-disco to folk music.
+While his performance on Disco Bumpkins was criticised as being “too Western,” the album solidified his musical style and status as a Cantopop legend.

-At the age of 21 in 1979, Chan officially signed on with EMI Group, and his career only went up from there.
-The release of his bilingual debut album First Love made him an instant household name, selling out not just once, but ten times.
-It was common practice back then to rewrite Japanese pop songs into Cantonese, but Chan decided to pursue his own style of music, incorporating elements of Cantonese opera, western pop, and traditional Cantonese folk songs into his music.
+At the age of 21, Chan signed on with EMI Group, and his career only went up from there.
+The release of his bilingual debut album First Love made him an instant household name, selling out not just once, but 10 times.
+It was common practice back then to rewrite Japanese pop songs into Cantonese, but Chan decided to pursue his own style of music, incorporating elements of Cantonese opera, Western pop, and traditional Cantonese folk songs into his music.

 Possibly the most prominent Cantopop star there ever was, Leslie Cheung is a legend.
-Now considered one of the “Founding Fathers of Cantopop”, Leslie was a singer and an actor who not only swept Hong Kong, but the world, by storm with his iconic music and dedication to his roles.
+Now considered one of the “Founding Fathers of Cantopop,” Leslie was a singer and an actor who not only swept the world, by storm with his iconic music and dedication to his roles.
 He was posthumously voted the third “Most Iconic Musician of All Time” in a poll held by CNN, where he received over 100,000 votes, only ranking below Michael Jackson and The Beatles.

-Roman Tam had covered the song “Superstar” before, but Leslie’s version became the most widely listened to, especially after his death.
-Many believe that the song is particularly haunting as it seems like Leslie had always known he would take his own life, and that this song was his way of saying goodbye.
+Roman Tam had covered the song “Superstar” before, but Cheung’s version became the most widely listened to, especially after his death.
+Many believe that the song is particularly haunting as it seems like Leslie had always known he would take his own life and that this song was his way of saying goodbye.

 Anita Mui exuded confidence in all her stage and screen performances, using strength and boldness to take back the “songstress” title that branded her an outcast, and instead channelled it into her loud, sexy, electric career.
 She released 50 albums and sold over 10 million records altogether.
 Mui was one of the youngest singers to hold a concert series at the Hong Kong Coliseum, and even opened the 1988 Seoul Olympics with Janet Jackson.